 Russel & Rao = a / (a + b + c + d) – Only existence is considered a match, but non-existence reduces the similarity.

 To calculate the distance between two documents based on “Code frequency”, the following options are available in which the code frequencies of two documents will be compared:

 Squared euclidean distance = The sum of squared deviations (higher deviations will be rated higher as lower ones because of squaring the deviations).

 Block distance = The sum of absolute deviations.

 If you want to include variables in addition to codes in the similarity analysis, click the Integrate variables button.
 If you selected “Existence of code” as the type of analysis, you can then select which variable values MAXQDA should evaluate in the dialog window.
-If the selected variable value exists in both documents, this is evaluated as a match (type “a”).
-In the dialog window, only variables of type “text”, “true/false”, “Date” as well as categorical integers or floating-point numbers are listed.
+If the selected variable value exists in both documents, this is evaluated as a match (type “a” in the table above).
+In the dialog window, only variables of type “Text”, “Boolean (true/false)”, “Date” as well as categorical “Integer” and categorical “Decimal” are listed.